neuhelos/Click/README.md

 ## Technical Base
 Click was developed on a PERN Tech Stack - using PostgreSQL, Express, React and NodeJS.
 Future specifications include Google Firebase for user authentication and either Material UI and/or Styled-Components for UI design and styling.

+Click is a shared group project.
+I led and coordinated planning, concept and design of the application, implementation of frontend architecture, UI/UX design and supported the implementation and debugging of the backend architecture.